Investment strategiesIs a securities-based line of credit right for you?

 An alternative option is to borrow against the value of the investments, a strategy known as securities-based lending.

 “If you sell low-basis stock to generate liquidity, you may have to pay tax on the capital gains.
-But if you borrow against the value of the securities instead of liquidating them, no capital gains tax is due.”
+But if you borrow against the value of the securities instead of liquidating them, capital gains tax is likely not due.”

 - Scott Breiler, senior vice president and director of private banking, Ascent Private Capital Management